 “I remember seeing the skiffs in Marion when I was a teenager,” recalls Babbitt.
 “Local kids would race them in the harbor.
 I made a vow that I’d own one of those boats some day.
 It took me 50 years, but I finally managed to get one!”

-At 13’ LOA, Babbitt’s Grey Goose is a foot longer than the original skiff and features a slight curve and camber in the transom, but still incorporates all of the wave-cleaving performance of Hunt’s deep-vee design.
-He purchased the bare hull from local builder Jim Broadwater, whose shop on Mattapoisett Neck is less than a mile from where the original 12’ drone hulls were laid up by local boatbuilding legend Allan Vaitses back in the 1950s.
-Broadwater is building the 13-footer, called the Harbor Road 13, on a custom basis and currently offers it in a single-seat version similar to Grey Goose, as well as a tiller-steered model that can carry several people.
-He also sells bare hulls to finishers like Babbitt.
+At 13’ LOA, Babbitt’s Grey Goose is a foot longer than the original skiff and features a slight curve and camber in the transom, but still incorporates all of the wave-cleaving performance of Hunt’s original deep-vee design.
+He purchased the bare hull from local builder Jim Broadwater, whose shop on Mattapoisett Neck is less than a mile from where the original 12’ drone hulls were laid up by local boatbuilding legend Allan Vaitses back in the ’50s.
+Broadwater is building the 13-footer, which he calls the Harbor Road 13, on a custom basis and also sells bare hulls to finishers like Babbitt.

 Babbitt’s Grey Goose is stunning, as you’d expect from a master woodworker.
 The topsides and trim are finished in rich sapele wood that draws stares wherever the boat goes.
 Indeed, Babbitt is lucky if he doesn’t have to spend half an hour telling admirers about its history prior to launching.
 “I’ve had folks follow me all the way from the highway to the ramp,” he laughs.